Install an Energy Efficient Cooling System in Your Menomonee Falls Home

-Tax Incentives & Financing for Geothermal Cooling Systems
+Tax Incentives & Financing Available* for Geothermal Cooling Systems

 In addition to providing tips on how to save money on your air conditioning bills, there are tax incentives available to incentivize you to install an eco-friendly geothermal cooling system.
 Installing a geothermal heating and cooling system qualifies you for a onetime tax credit of 30% off the total cost of the ground loop or ground water geothermal heat pump.
 The tax credit is available through December 31, 2016 and to qualify, your geothermal system must meet or exceed EnergyStar requirements.